 Doesn't this drive you crazy that there are answers out there and remedies like the one Joanie talks about here, which have NOTHING to do with needing another drug, yet that's ALL most docs know to do if you visit them with complaints of anxiety and depression!
 Now you know about one possible hidden cause (and in part-2 you'll learn about yet another possibility), but the main take-away from this is that we need proper information and testing to see WHAT we're dealing with.
-CLICK HERE to find out more about the online event called, The Depression Sessions, it's packed with experts who can help you figure out what's going on or help you find someone to assist you.

 Where to Find More Information on Pyroluria

 - Theresa Vernon, LAc, my own practitioner and nutritionist, is pyroluric herself and has a great description on her website under the page on Copper Toxicity.

 - Nora Gedgaudas has an excellent article on pyroluria on her website, including great references.

 - Pyroluria: A Hidden Disorder from Natural Insight

 - Pyroluria: Hidden Cause of Schizophrenia, Bipolar, Depression, and Anxiety Symptoms

 - Primal Body, Primal Mind by Nora Gedgaudas